DLeirer/machinelearningbootcamp/README.md

 Sign up for a GitHub account or sign in if you have one: [github.com](https://github.com)

-### Clone or download the code from the CCA GitHub repository
+### Clone or download the code from our GitHub repository

 You can create a copy of the provided code on your local machine by using the "git clone" command on your console: